tari-project/rfcs/src/RFC-0201_TariScript.md

 \tag{18}
 $$

-As can be seen all information required to verify (17) is contained in a block's inputs and outputs.
-One important distinction to make is that the Coinbase output in a coinbase transaction does not count towards the script offset.
+As can be seen, all information required to verify (17) is contained in a block's inputs and outputs.
+One important distinction to make is that the Coinbase output in a coinbase transaction does not count toward the script offset.
 This is because the Coinbase UTXO already has special rules accompanying it and it has no input, thus we cannot generate a script offset \\( \so \\).
 The coinbase output can allow any script \\(\script_i\\) and sender offset public key
 \\( K\_{Oi} \\) as long as it does not break any of the rules in [RFC 120](RFC-0120_Consensus.md) and the script is honored at spend.
-If the coinbase is used as in input, it is treated exactly the same as any other input.
+If the coinbase is used as an input, it is treated exactly the same as any other input.

 We modify Blockheaders to be:
 ```rust,ignore